neoncortex/bashed/README.md

 - edfzfpsize: size of the fzf preview window, by default, 30%;
 - edsound: Sets the sound on, or off.
 By default, 1;
 - edtmuxpsize: Size of tmux popup, by default, 80%;
-- editwordkey: the key to be used with bind-key ro call editwords;
+- editwordkey: the key to be used with bind-key to call editwords;
 - eslast: Contains the last command executed by es;
 - eslastarg: Contains the last argument received by es;
 - fileresult: Contains the search results to be displayed by ef, and es s;